-The Star Diagonal is a prism that diverts the light at a right angle to the light path of refractors and Schmidt-
+The star diagonal is a prism that diverts the light at a right angle to the light path of refractors and Schmidt-

 Cassegrain telescopes.
 This allows you to observe in positions that are physically more comfortable than if you looked straight through.
-To attach the Star Diagonal onto the optical tube of a Schmidt-Cassegrain:
+To attach the star diagonal onto the optical tube of a Schmidt-Cassegrain:

 - 1. Turn the set screw on the visual back until its tip no longer extends into (i.e., obstructs) the inner diameter of the visual back. - 2.
-Slide the chrome portion of the Star Diagonal into the visual back. - 3.
-Tighten the set screw on the visual back to hold the Star Diagonal in place.
+Slide the chrome portion of the star diagonal into the visual back. - 3.
+Tighten the set screw on the visual back to hold the star diagonal in place.

-If you wish to change the orientation of the Star Diagonal, loosen the set screw on the visual back until the Star Diagonal rotates freely.
+If you wish to change the orientation of the star diagonal, loosen the set screw on the visual back until the star diagonal rotates freely.
 Rotate the diagonal to the desired position and tighten the set screw.

-Refractors - To use the Star Diagonal with refractor telescopes, insert it into the 1 1/4" eyepiece adapter.
+Refractors - To use the star diagonal on refractor telescopes, it is inserted into the 1 1/4" eyepiece adapter.